EpicMorg/docker/nextcloud/README.md

 All presented images avalible on our repo in docker hub.

-* Nextcloud 16,17 and 18 images also avalible here.
+* Nextcloud 14-20 images also avalible here.